Cyprus blocking EU sanctions on Belarus

 Most member states have not been told what Anastasiades really wants.

-But others have been given a new set of Turkish names he wants to add to an existing EU blacklist on Ankara over its oil and gas drilling in disputed Cypriot and Greek waters.
+But some capitals have been given a new set of Turkish names he wants to add to an existing EU blacklist on Ankara over its oil and gas drilling in disputed Cypriot and Greek waters.

 "They [the Cypriots] said they're checking details [on Belarus], but they're not really checking anything," an EU source told EUobserver.